 people argue about them.
 Argumentative people need an act of God in their

-lives, for only the Holy Spirit can reach them.
-They hold to their
+lives to change, for only the Holy Spirit can reach them.
+They hold to their pet issues, considering them more important than the gospel of

-us into their harshness.
+lest we fall prey to their harshness.
 Those who fixate on peripheral issues use them as a

 led by the devil to wander from God’s purpose, whose will is to focus

-established.
-God has not called us to concern ourselves with anything other
+it.
+God has not called us to concern ourselves with anything beyond a simple faith in

-than a simple faith in Jesus.
+Jesus Christ.
 No matter how dark the world gets; no matter

 in place of the truth.